pymupdf/PyMuPDF/docs/font.rst

          * a font file will **always** be embedded in your PDF,
          * Greek and Cyrillic characters are supported without needing the *encoding* parameter.

         Using *ordering >= 0*, or fontnames "cjk", "china-t", "china-s", "japan" or "korea" will **always create the same "universal"** font **"Droid Sans Fallback Regular"**.
-This font supports **all CJK and all Latin characters**, including Greek and Cyrillic.
+This font supports **all Chinese, Japanese, Korean and Latin characters**, including Greek and Cyrillic.
+This is a sans-serif font.

-        Actually, you would rarely ever need another font than **"Droid Sans Fallback Regular"**. **Except** that this font file is relatively large and adds about 1.65 MB (compressed) to your PDF file size.
+        Actually, you would rarely ever need another sans-serif font than **"Droid Sans Fallback Regular"**. **Except** that this font file is relatively large and adds about 1.65 MB (compressed) to your PDF file size.
 If you do not need CJK support, stick with specifying "helv", "tiro" etc., and you will get away with about 35 KB compressed.

-        If you **know** you have a mixture of CJK and Latin text, consider just using ``Font("cjk")`` because this supports everything and also significantly (by a factor of two to three) speeds up execution: MuPDF will always find any character in this single font and need not check fallbacks.
+        If you **know** you have a mixture of CJK and Latin text, consider just using ``Font("cjk")`` because this supports everything and also significantly (by a factor of up to three) speeds up execution: MuPDF will always find any character in this single font and never needs to check fallbacks.

-        But if you do specify a Base-14 fontname, you will still be able to also write CJK characters: MuPDF detects this situation and silently falls back to the universal font (which will then of course also be embedded in your PDF).
+        But if you do use some other font, you will still automatically be able to also write CJK characters: MuPDF detects this situation and silently falls back to the universal font (which will then of course also be embedded in your PDF).

-        *(New in v1.17.5)* Optionally, some new "reserved" fontname codes become available if you install `pymupdf-fonts <https://pypi.org/project/pymupdf-fonts/>`_. **"Fira Mono"** is a nice mono-spaced sans font set and **FiraGO** is another non-serifed "universal" font, set which supports all Latin (including Cyrillic and Greek) plus Thai, Arabian, Hewbrew and Devanagari -- but none of the CJK languages.
-The size of a FiraGO font is only a quarter of the "Droid Sans Fallback" size (compressed 400 KB vs. 1.65 MB) -- **and** it provides the weight bold, italic, bold-italic -- which the universal font doesn't.
+        *(New in v1.17.5)* Optionally, some new "reserved" fontname codes become available if you install `pymupdf-fonts <https://pypi.org/project/pymupdf-fonts/>`_, ``pip install pymupdf-fonts``. **"Fira Mono"** is a mono-spaced sans font set and **FiraGO** is another non-serifed "universal" font set which supports all Latin (including Cyrillic and Greek) plus Thai, Arabian, Hewbrew and Devanagari -- but none of the CJK languages.
+The size of a FiraGO font is only a quarter of the "Droid Sans Fallback" size (compressed 400 KB vs. 1.65 MB) -- **and** it provides the weights bold, italic, bold-italic -- which the universal font doesn't.

         **"Space Mono"** is another nice and small mono-spaced font from Google Fonts, which supports Latin Extended characters and comes with all 4 important weights.